mbaumer/us_hep_funding/docs/_states/NY.md

-          9  SULI       Saint Joseph's College, New York - Suffolk Campus 8  SULI       City University of New York The City College 8  CCI        City University of New York Queensborough Community College 7  SULI       New York City College of Technology/City University of New York 7  SULI       State University of New York College at Geneseo 6  SULI       Rochester Institute of Technology
+          9  SULI       Saint Joseph's College, New York - Suffolk Campus 8  SULI       City University of New York The City College 8  CCI        City University of New York Queensborough Community College 7  SULI       New York City College of Technology/City University of New Y 7  SULI       State University of New York College at Geneseo 6  SULI       Rochester Institute of Technology
-          5  CCI        City University of New York Bronx Community College 5  SULI       Polytechnic Institute of New York University 4  SULI       State University of New York College of Environmental Science and Forestry 4  SULI       Suffolk County Community College Ammerman Campus 3  SULI       Clarkson University
+          5  CCI        City University of New York Bronx Community College 5  SULI       Polytechnic Institute of New York University 4  SULI       State University of New York College of Environmental Scienc 4  SULI       Suffolk County Community College Ammerman Campus 3  SULI       Clarkson University
           3  SULI       Hofstra University